karmab/kcli-ztp/docs/index.md

 ## Copy your public key for root access

-**NOTE:** This step is only needed when you're running kcli against your local hypervisor and because of the specifics of this lab.
+**NOTE:** This step is only needed when kcli is running against a local hypervisor.

 Since the openshift installer will access our hypervisor over ssh from a dedicated vm during the lab, we need to copy our public key to root using the following: